ohsu-cedar-comp-hub/journal-club/README.md

----
-title: Computational Biology Journal Club
+# Computational Biology Journal Club
-layout: default
----

 This repository documents our weekly journal club, where we review and discuss recent advances in computational biology, single-cell technologies, and machine learning.